 By not managing your negative keywords in tandem with new opportunities, you’ll inevitably overlook costly search queries that might be torpedoing your ability to convert valuable searchers into customers.

-Earlier, we reviewed the process of adding negative keyword to your AdWords account; now it’s time to figure out which search queries actually deserve to be negated.
+Earlier, we reviewed the process of adding negative keyword to your Google Ads account; now it’s time to figure out which search queries actually deserve to be negated.

 Say it with me…